-Just as a precaution, even if you don’t feel up to avoiding it altogether, you might want to take small steps to reduce your family’s exposure to MSG, like cutting down on prepackaged and processed foods and eating more fresh fruits and vegetables.
-See the sidebar for suggestions on how to minimize potential damage if you do consume MSG.
+Even if you don’t feel up to avoiding it altogether, you might want to take small steps to reduce your family’s exposure to MSG, like cutting down on prepackaged and processed foods and eating more fresh fruits and vegetables.

 Eliminating MSG completely is no easy task.
 Even if you choose to avoid it most of the time, there may be times when you end up eating a meal containing manufactured free glutamates.
 Unless you are very sensitive, this is no cause for alarm – but there are things you can do to protect your body.

-MSG expert Dr. Russell Blaylock suggests “defensive eating” to help alleviate or prevent symptoms brought on by MSG.
-According to him, the following supplements may help protect against accidental or occasional MSG ingestion:
+Monosodium glutamate expert Dr. Russell Blaylock suggests “defensive eating” to help alleviate or prevent symptoms brought on by MSG.
+He recommends the following supplements which may help protect against accidental or occasional MSG ingestion:

 - Pyruvate – for gut repair and to protect against neuroexcitation